 The Householder reflector is represented with respect to the canonical basis of $\R^{n}$ by the matrix $\mat{H}\in\R^{n\times n}$ such that $\mat{H} = \I_n - 2\vec{u}\otimes \vec{u}$ where $\vec{u}\in\R^{n}$ is the \emph{Householder vector} defined as

-The matrix $\mat{H}$ representing the Householder reflection is unitary and entirely defined by the Householder vector $\vec{u}$.
-Moreover the action of an Householder reflector is computed by one scalar product with the Householder vector $\vec{u}$ and one algebraic vector summation.
-Indeed given a vector $\vec{z}\in\R^{n}$ and an Householder reflector $\mat{H} = \I_n - 2\vec{u}\otimes \vec{u}$, the image of $\vec{w}$ through $\mat{H}$ is
+The Householder reflection matrix $\mat{H}$ is unitary and defined entirely by the Householder vector $\vec{u}$.
+Additionally, the action of a Householder reflector is computed by one inner product with the Householder vector $\vec{u}$ and one algebraic vector summation.
+For a given vector $\vec{w}\in\R^{n}$ and a Householder reflector $\mat{H} = \I_n - 2\vec{u}\otimes \vec{u}$, the image of $\vec{w}$ through $\mat{H}$ is